 These could include, reporting the matter to An Garda Síochána or instigating legal action.
 In such cases, depending on circumstances, we may not give you warning of that action.
-Full information on our Customer Code of Conduct is here www.kildarecoco.ie/YourCouncil/CustomerService/
+Full information on our Customer Code of Conduct is available on the council website at:

+https://kildarecoco.ie/YourCouncil/CustomerService/Customercharterandactionplan/